roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-08 ****** bysadkins116© "OK slut, we are going to do an attitude adjustment.
+"OK slut, we are going to do an attitude adjustment.
 I want you to spread your legs wide and spank your cunt with the spoon.
 If you don't do it hard enough we will have your son do it.
 Which means we will have to tell him why you are now our slave, understand?"

  "Oh my god, you wouldn't?"